 The base is in the north west of Cambodia, not far from the Thai border, in the medium sized town of Battambang.
 While in Cambodia Fellows are part of a NGO – the MJP Foundation - which, as well as healthcare, provides assistance in areas of agriculture, education, infrastructure, micro-enterprise development and conservation.

 The time is split between office-based work and rural field work in seven villages, served by the MJP Foundation.
-Fellows are well supported locally by the local team, in particular the well-established and helpful medical team.
+IGH Fellows are well supported locally by the local team, in particular the well-established and helpful medical team.

 Recent projects include: